cyshen11/cyshen11.github.io/_projects/supply-chain-web-app.md

 After looking at the trend and distribution, now the user will have a good idea of what is happening.
 To enable users to perform inventory optimization, I then move on to implement functions to compute the supply chain metrics (`economic order quantity`, `safety stock` and `reorder point`).
 These functionalities will automatically calculate these metrics based on the product demand and lead time data after user selected the product code and year.
 They also allow user to adjust the inputs.

 For the `Economic Order Quantity`, the default value for `Demand per year` is the total demand based on the product code and year that user selected.
-The default values for other inputs are arbitrary numbers.
+The default values for other inputs are arbitrary numbers. *Note: EOQ is used here for demonstratice purposes.
+For the highly variable demand patterns shown in the dataset, dynamic probabilistic sizing would be more appropriate.*

 {% include figure.liquid loading="eager" path="assets/img/supply-chain-app/eoq.png" class="img-fluid rounded z-depth-1" alt="Calculating EOQ" %}